Downy mildew: Cucurbitaceae

 Cucurbitaceae downy mildew (caused by Pseudoperonospora cubensis) is specific to cucurbits (e.g., cantaloupe (Cucumis melo), cucumber (Cucumis sativus), pumpkin, squash, watermelon (Citrullus lanatus) and other members of the gourd family).
 The disease is one of the most significant diseases of cucurbits worldwide.

 Grapes

 Plasmopara viticola is the causal agent of grapevine downy mildew.

 Hops

 Hop Downy Mildew (caused by Pseudoperonospora humuli) is specific to hops (Humulus lupulus).
 The disease is the single most devastating disease in Western United States hopyards, since the microbe thrives in moist climates.
 Infected young hop bines become stunted with thickened clusters of pale curled leaves.
 These spikes have a silvery upper surface, while the undersides of leaves become blackened with spores.
 These dwarfed spikes are called "basal spikes".
 'Lateral' or 'terminal' spikes occur further up the vine.
 An entire hop crop could be devastated in only a few days.

 Ornamentals

 A new and particularly aggressive form of impatiens downy mildew has recently emerged as a major threat to the cultivation of ornamental impatiens in the United States, where they are one of the most popular ornamental plants.

+Peronospora sparsa attacks rose bushes (including Rosa canina) and Rubus species.